Don’t Miss Out! Sign Up for the Moviefone Newsletter Today.

 Order of the Salaryman

-In the mood to watch 'Order of the Salaryman' from the comfort of your living room?
-Tracking down a streaming service to buy, rent, download, or watch the Kazuho Mitsuta-directed movie via subscription can be confusing, so we here at Moviefone want to help you out.
+Can’t wait to see 'Order of the Salaryman' right from your couch?
+Discovering a streaming service to buy, rent, download, or watch the Kazuho Mitsuta-directed movie via subscription can be confusing, so we here at Moviefone want to do the work for you.

-We've listed a number of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Order of the Salaryman' on each platform when they are available.
-Now, before we get into all the details of how you can watch 'Order of the Salaryman' right now, here are some specifics about the horror flick.
+Read on for a listing of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Order of the Salaryman' on each platform when they are available.
+Now, before we get into the various whats and wheres of how you can watch 'Order of the Salaryman' right now, here are some particulars about the horror flick.

 Order of the Salaryman starring Sakae Umezu, Manami Fuji, Keiko Tsushima, Tadao Nakamaru has a Not Rated rating, a runtime of about N/A, and a scheduled release date of .